Bad credit mortgages

 You might think your credit is poor due to past credit rejections.
 However, knowing that each lender uses different criteria for assessing creditworthiness is crucial.
 Some lenders may view your creditworthiness more favourably.

 Thus, there isn’t a strict definition of “bad credit.”
-However, certain credit report aspects, such as missed credit card payments, loan defaults, and frequent credit applications, worry most lenders.
+However, most lenders are concerned about certain aspects of a credit report, such as missed credit card payments, loan defaults, and frequent credit applications.

 How do bad credit mortgages work?